-BitClout founder @diamondhands reveals himself and explains why social media as we know it is dead
+BitClout founder ‘Diamondhands’ reveals himself and explains why social media as we know it is dead

 There was a huge backlash when you launched over the fact that you hadn’t asked for permission to put celebrities’ accounts on BitClout.
 You even received a cease and desist letter.
 Do you regret that move?

 We made the decision to reserve the profiles of the top 15,000 people from Twitter.
 We put them onto the blockchain, and essentially pre-created their profiles for them.
 The biggest reason was actually to prevent people from impersonating them and from squatting their usernames, which is especially harmful with apps built on DeSo, because you have a coin associated with the profile.
 Social tokens, money, is basically moving around people’s reputations, and so it’s really important that we don’t have impersonating or bots taking those profiles.
-So that was mission No. 1.
+So that was mission number one.

 Then we made what I think you could argue was a controversial decision, which is we allowed for people to trade on those reserved profiles rather than leaving them totally dormant.
 The reason we did that—and I think that’s where the controversy comes from—is that it allows the creators who have reserved profiles to capture and accrue value on the platform before they’ve even joined, which is incredibly valuable.